mattib/orders-client/orders/README.md

 # orders
 Displays the orders from the API in a table

-To run the client, check the API server URL is correct in the Orders.vue file in the OrdersURL const
+Before running the client, check the API server URL is correct in the Orders.vue file in the OrdersURL const

 ## Project setup
 ```